runningcode/fladle/README.md

 More information about Flank can be found [here](https://github.com/testArmada/flank).
 Also read this [medium post](https://medium.com/walmartlabs/flank-smart-test-runner-for-firebase-cf65e1b1eca7).

+Fladle's feature list is bare and doesn't yet support all the options that Flank does as this project is quite new.
+We welcome feature requests and contributions.
+We'd like to adapt it to more use cases to make it helpful for everyone.

 # Usage

 Using Fladle takes 3 steps: